isomerpages/moe-huayisec/pages/Sec 1 Registration for 2026 Cohort.md

 </li>
 </ul>
 <h4><strong>Standing Order for Use of Edusave Account (EPSO)</strong></h4>
-<p>Please login to Parents Gateway and complete the online form under the
+<p>Please log in to PG and complete the online form under the Services Tab
-Services Tab by the end of January.</p>
+by the end of January.</p>
 <p>This form is to be used by the parent/guardian of a Singapore citizen
 student to use the Edusave account of his/her child to pay for approved fees by MOE and enrichment programmes.</p>
-<h4><strong>Apply for eGiro</strong></h4>
+<h4><strong>Apply for eGIRO</strong></h4>
-<p>Please login to Parents Gateway and complete the online form for e-GIRO
+<p>Please log in to PG and complete the online form for e-GIRO setup for
-setup for fees and school charges deduction under the Services Tab.</p>
+fees and school charges deduction under the Services Tab.</p>
 <h4><strong>POSB Smart Buddy Programme (For Non-FAS students)</strong></h4>
 <p>We have successfully implemented POSB Smart Buddy as an e-payment option
 in our school canteen.
 With this implementation in Hua Yi Secondary School,